 Preparation

-Preheat the Oven Preheat the oven to 350°F (175°C).
-This helps with even cooking of the dish.
+Preheat the Oven Preheat oven to 350°F (175°C).
+This insures that the dish cooks evenly.

 Prepare the Baking Dish: